hugoesb/eletrica/README.md

-# eletrica
+# pyeletrica

 Fundamental tools for electrical engineers.

 ## Tools
-This is the avaliable functions in `eletrica`:
+This is the avaliable functions in `pyeletrica`:

 * sind
 * cosd